deltacoincore/deltacoincore/README.md

 Deltacoin is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
 Taking development cues from Litecoin, Deltacoin currently employs a simplified variant of scrypt.
 <br>
-Deltacoin's main use-case will be a tipping system for developers <i class="fa fa-code" aria-hidden="true"></i>
+*The main use-case of Deltacoin will be a Tipping System for Developers < / >
- (Quality Code Contributions)
+ (Quality Code Contributions)*

 **• Website:** https://deltacoincore.com.